mikeizbicki/cmc-csci145-math166/project/README.md

 The proposal is due **Tuesday, 1 Oct** at the beginning of class.

+The proposal has a written and an oral component.
-The proposal should be no longer than 1 page and contain the following sections:
+The written component should be no longer than 1 page and contain the following sections:

 1. Working title